roobert/roobert.github.io/_posts/2020-04-04-GKE-Cluster-Nodepool-Scaler.md

 ## Solution

-I've written a simple GCP function called [gke-cluster-nodepool-scaler](https://github.com/roobert/gke-cluster-nodepool-scaler) that can be used in conjunction with GCP Scheduler and a PubSub topic to scale cluster nodepools up and down.
+I've written a simple GCP function called [gke-cluster-nodepool-scaler](https://github.com/roobert/gke-cluster-nodepool-scaler) that can be used in conjunction with the GCP Scheduler and a PubSub topic to scale cluster nodepools up and down.

 ## Deployment